-Farmers highlight the issue of dog disturbance and worrying of livestock and game, but of particular concern was the problem of un-wormed dogs.
+Farmers highlighted in the consultation the issue of dog disturbance and worrying of livestock and game, but of particular concern was the problem of un-wormed dogs.
 These dog owners are responsible for a range of health problems suffered by farm animals grazing land where dogs with intestinal parasites have defecated.
 Farmers also identified the problem of dog litter bags being left behind.